Lectures on LHC Physics: QCD

 In a second step of the CKKW scheme we match this combined hard matrix element with the parton shower, given the matching point $t_\text{match}$.
-From the final experimental resolution scale $t_\text{resol}$ up to a matching scale $t_\text{match}$ we rely on the parton shower to describe jet radiation while above the matching scale jet radiation is explicitly forbidden by the Sudakov non-splitting probabilities.
+From the final experimental resolution scale $t_\text{resol}$ up to a matching scale $t_\text{match}$ we rely on the parton shower to describe jet radiation while above the matching scale jet radiation is explicitly forbidden by the Sudakov non--splitting probabilities.
 Individually, both regimes consistently combine different $n$--jet processes.
 All we need to make sure is that there is no double counting.

-From the discussion of Eq.(\ref{eq:qcd_veto2}) we know that Sudakovs describing the evolution between two scales and using a third scale as the resolution are going to be the problem.
+From the discussion of Eq.\eqref{eq:qcd_veto2} we know that Sudakovs describing the evolution between two scales and using a third scale as the resolution are going to be the problem.
 Carefully distinguishing the scale of the actual splitting from the scale of jet resolution is the key.
-The CKKW scheme starts each parton shower at the point where the parton first appears, and it turns out that we can use this argument to keep the resolution regimes $y > y_\text{match}$ and $y < y_\text{match}$ separate.
+The CKKW scheme starts each parton shower at the point where the parton first appears, and it turns out that we can use this argument to keep the regimes $y > y_\text{match}$ and $y < y_\text{match}$ separate.
 There is a simple way to check this, namely if the \underline{$y_\text{match}$ dependence} drops out of the final combined probabilities.
-The answer for final state radiation is yes, as proven in the original paper, including a hypothetical next-to-leading logarithm parton shower.
-The CKKW scheme is implemented in the publicly available SHERPA and MadEvent event generators.
+The answer for final--state radiation is yes, as proven in the original paper, including a hypothetical next--to--leading logarithm parton shower.
+A modified CKKW scheme is implemented in the publicly available SHERPA event generator.

-A widely used variant of the CKKW scheme is the \underline{MLM scheme}, for example implemented in ALPGEN or MadEvent .
+An alternative to the CKKW scheme which has been developed independently but incorporates essentially the same physics is the \underline{MLM scheme}, for example implemented in ALPGEN or Madgraph .
 Its main difference to the CKKW scheme is that it avoids computing the survival properties using Sudakov form factors.
-Instead, it attempts to veto those events which CKKW removes by applying the Sudakov non-splitting probabilities.
-This way it avoids problems with splitting probabilities beyond the leading logarithms, for example the finite terms appearing in Eq.(\ref{eq:qcd_split_const}) which can otherwise lead to a mismatch between the actual shower evolution and the analytic expressions of the Sudakov factors.
-In addition, the veto approach allows the MLM scheme to combine a set of $n$--parton events after they have been generated using hard matrix elements.
+Instead, it vetos those events which CKKW removes by applying the Sudakov non--splitting probabilities.
+This way MLM avoids problems with splitting probabilities beyond the leading logarithms, for example the finite terms appearing in Eq.\eqref{eq:qcd_split_const}, which can otherwise lead to a mismatch between the actual shower evolution and the analytic expressions of the Sudakov factors.
+In addition, the veto approach allows the MLM scheme to combine a set of independently generated $n$--parton events, which can be convenient.